xirces/xirces/README.md

 - Coding and NLP relating to silences in palliative care conversations
 - Analysis of the relationship between steak temping and risk
 - Exploration of position fluctuation and the mechanics of F1 racing
+- NLP analysis of job postings and course catalogs to quantify the "skills gap"
+- Enterprise-level data migration from Microsoft DAX using Oracle Netsuite and Microsoft Azure

 ## Contact
 - Email: maxperrotto37@gmail.com